slidevjs/slidev/guide/hosting.md

 }
 ```

-Then go to your Vercel dashboard, create new site with the repository.
+Then go to your Vercel dashboard and create a new site with the repository.

 ## GitHub Pages